johnstuby7/React-Master-Class/React-Notes.md

   ```
   - this will ensure that it will always be the latest state snapshot.
 So you are always operating on the latest state snapshot.
 - Event Listener: An event listener in JavaScript is a way that you can wait for user interaction like a click or keypress and then run some code whenever that action happens.
+- Two way data binding: Two-way data binding allows bidirectional data flow, meaning that changes in the UI automatically update the component's state, and changes in the state automatically update the UI.

 # Notes: